Azure/azure-quickstart-templates/101-vm-ws2016-visualstudio2019/GettingStarted-wsvs.md

 ## The Template

 Don't let the size of the template scares you.
-The structure is very intuitive and once that you get the gist of it, you gonna see how easier your life will be regarding creating resources on Azure.
+The structure is very intuitive and once that you get the gist of it, you will see how easier your life will be regarding creating resources on Azure.

-The only parameters that we need to inform are:  **adminUsername**, **adminPassword** and **vmName**.
+The only parameters that you need to inform are:  **adminUsername**, **adminPassword** and **resourceGroup**.
+All the other parameters will be already informed.

 Don't worry about changing anything on the file, either on the portal or using Azure CLI, you need to inform just the following parameters.
 There are some requirements for username and password.